damonyoungcc/english-interview/README-T.md

 - When I develop our reward points admin systems, I noticed the table logic was always repeated.
 Every page required:
 - fetching data, loading, set table state.
-- so I extract these common logic into a reusable table component. developers only need to provide an API endpoint, and then the resuable table component handle everything. with this resuable table component, impove the development efficiency and reduce duplicate code. that's how I designed the reusable table component in my previous company.
+- so I extract these common logic into a reusable table component. developers only need to provide an API endpoint, and then the resuable table component handle everything.
+By doing this, it can improve the development efficiency and reduce duplicate code.
+I can summarize this as following steps:
+1. notice the repeat patterns during development.
+2. do some research and design a best practices solutions to avoid duplicate development.
+3. design the component API make the component configuration-driven.
+4. then coding and add unit tests.
+5. In the end always provide clear document. that's how I designed the reusable table component in my previous company.
 ```
 ### 7. 从零开始的系统设计的经验